 Fresh cranberry sauce tastes 100% better than the kind you’d buy at the store, and it’s surprisingly easy to make on the stovetop.
 There are no thickeners required!

 Instead of using white sugar, this recipe is made with pure maple syrup.
 It adds a rich flavor you’ll love, without tasting too sweet.

 Cranberry sauce keeps well in the fridge for up to 7 days, and since you can serve it chilled, it’s easy to grab and set on the table in time for your Thanksgiving meal.

 All you need is 5 simple ingredients to make the best cranberry sauce ever.
 The maple syrup balances out the tartness of the fresh cranberries, and fresh ginger takes the flavor to the next level.

 Feel free to add in some orange zest when you use fresh orange juice, for an extra boost of orange flavor.
 You can also add in any extra spices you like, such as a pinch of nutmeg or cloves.

 How to Make Homemade Cranberry Sauce

-After 5 to 10 minutes of cooking and stirring, they will be soft enough to mash against the side of the pot.
-Use the spatula to mash the cranberries as you stir.
+After 5 to 10 minutes of cooking and stirring, the cranberries should be soft enough to mash against the bottom and side of the pot.
+Use the spatula to mash them as you stir.
 (Feel free to leave some whole, too.
 The texture is up to you!)